 The example, Libra 21, gives the griffin-like combination of Horse torso (Libra) over Tiger belly (Gemini) (and with a tiger rear (Libra legs) also).
 So there can be much to weigh and consider (Libra) and communicate (Gemini), and bulwark with (something of Gemini).
 A tiger's body and wishes (body) and blunt taming of the tiger is not an option, but flourishing is -

 The various animals of such stylised representations are linked to various natural id-sides to the unfoldment.
 The "Horse-headed tiger" seems to call for some thinking to sort out which natural and libidous outlets are confirmed by key sides to nature's unfoldments and the stylised and dominant shapes and behaviours of the animals.
-Haphazard allotments of animals to the signs will not do.
+Haphazard allotments of animals to the signs will not do at length.
 And this survey of main symbols serve as a check on any statement purported to be valid for each and every sign and dwad.
 [More correspondence thinking]

 After some work you have a package of tentative words that may or may not be stringed (sorted and arranged in order) to serve you into old age.
 Such an art depend on smartness also.